 he centre will give you information about where and when your exam will be held.
-You must make sure that you arrive at the right time and that you bring the pencils, pens, etc. that you need for the exam.
+You must make sure that you arrive at the right time.

 The centre will give you a copy of the Notice to candidates.
 This tells you how you must behave in the exam, and you must read it carefully.
 If you do not follow the instructions, you may be stopped from taking the exam, or you may not receive a result.